 Saying Goodbye to Persistent Plastics and Toxic Residues

 Conventional plastic bags are a symbol of our throwaway culture, persisting for centuries and breaking down into harmful microplastics that pollute ecosystems and potentially enter the food chain.
 Certified compostable bags, however, are designed for disappearance.
 In the right composting environment, they break down fully into biomass, water, and CO2, leaving no toxic substances like heavy metals behind.
-They integrate back into the natural carbon cycle, unlike plastics which remain as persistent pollutants.
+They integrate back into the natural carbon cycle, unlike plastics, which remain as persistent pollutants.

 Supercharging the Compost Cycle